The aptly named Sunshine State is many things to many people, but for those who haven’t visited before, its diversity can be surprising.

 1. Four Seasons Resort Palm Beach

-With one of the most enviable, beach-front locations on Florida’s famous Palm Beach Island, the Four Seasons Palm Beach Resort offers the best in luxury accommodation, word-class dining and staff who will cater to your every-pampering need.
+With one of the most enviable, beach-front locations on Florida’s famous Palm Beach Island, the Four Seasons Palm Beach Resort offers the best in luxury accommodation, world-class dining, and staff who will cater to your every-pampering need.

 If relaxing in the water is more up your street, you can enjoy the 180-degree views of the Atlantic Ocean from the Four Seasons main pool, whilst making use of the amenities including “chilled” towels and sunglass cleaning.